-SCB-2019 (CpG 1018/Alum)
+SCB-2019 (CpG 1018/Alum) - Our COVID-19 Vaccine Candidate

-SCB-2019 (CpG 1018/Alum), our COVID-19 vaccine candidate, is anticipated to be one of the first commercialized protein-based COVID-19 vaccines globally.
+SCB-2019 (CpG 1018/Alum), our COVID-19 vaccine candidate, is anticipated to potentially be one of the first protein-based COVID-19 vaccines commercialized globally through the COVAX Facility.
 It consists of two key components, an antigen and an adjuvant.
-Employing our proprietary Trimer-Tag[®] technology platform, we developed a SCB-2019 antigen, a stabilized trimeric form of the S-protein (S-Trimer) based on the original strain of the SARS-CoV-2 virus.
+Employing the Trimer-TagTM technology platform, we developed a SCB-2019 antigen, a stabilized trimeric form of the S-protein (referred to as S-TrimerTM) based on the original strain of the SARS-CoV-2 virus.
 We created our COVID-19 vaccine candidate by combining SCB-2019 with Dynavax's CpG 1018 advanced adjuvant and aluminum hydroxide (alum).
+Numerous adjuvanted protein-based vaccines have been approved and commercialized prior to the COVID-19 pandemic.

-We are currently advancing SPECTRA, a global pivotal Phase 2/3 clinical trial evaluating the efficacy, safety, and immunogenicity of SCB-2019 (CpG 1018/Alum), and expect interim data for vaccine efficacy around the middle of 2021.
-Pending positive interim data, we plan to submit conditional regulatory approval applications to the EMA, the NMPA and the WHO in the second half of 2021, and plan to commence product launch by the end of 2021.
+In September 2021, we announced SPECTRA, our global pivotal Phase 2/3 clinical trial for SCB-2019 (CpG 1018/Alum), met the primary and secondary efficacy endpoints.
+Based on the SPECTRA results, SCB-2019 (CpG 1018/Alum) demonstrated 100% efficacy against severe COVID-19, 100% efficacy against hospitalizations due to COVID-19, and 84% efficacy against moderate-to-severe COVID-19 caused by any strain of SARS-CoV-2 in SPECTRA.
+Against the globally dominant Delta variant, SCB-2019 (CpG 1018/Alum) demonstrated 79% efficacy against COVID-19 of any severity in SPECTRA.
+SCB-2019 (CpG 1018/Alum) also had a favorable safety profile in SPECTRA.
+We plan to submit conditional regulatory approval applications to the EMA, the NMPA and the WHO in the fourth quarter of 2021.
+We expect to obtain conditional approvals between the fourth quarter of 2021 and the middle of 2022.
+Post conditional approval, we expect to commence product launch which may occur as early as year end 2021.
 We expect to commercialize SCB-2019 (CpG 1018/Alum) globally to address the global shortage of COVID-19 vaccines and capture a significant market share of the approximately 15 billion COVID-19 vaccine doses required through 2026.
 In addition, periodic booster shots or re-vaccination may be needed especially as new variants emerge, resulting in a significant global need for COVID-19 vaccines for years to come.
+Clover and investigators also plan to conduct multiple clinical trials exploring SCB-2019 (CpG 1018/Alum) as a heterologous booster, which is the administration of a different vector or delivery system expressing the same or overlapping antigenic inserts from the primary vaccination, and as a homologous booster for SCB-2019 (CpG 1018/Alum).